 Consider the case of Substack’s successful newsletter subscription model, which has over 11,000 people paying an average of $80 a year for newsletters across interests: politics, humor and women’s outdoor gear.

-There is nothing too niche if your content is high quality and you’re able to connect with an audience.
+There is nothing too niche.
+Niche news sites can take off on any topic if your content is high quality and you’re able to connect with an audience.

 Another example is how Ben Thompson built a sustainable publishing business with a blog and subscriptions for premium content, writing about technology and business strategy.